system76/docs/_articles/bluetooth.md

 ## Useful Programs

-There is a program called 'Bluetooth Manager' which is included with XFCE.
+There is a program called <u>Bluetooth Manager</u> which is included with <u>XFCE</u>.
 It can sometimes pair and trust Bluetooth devices better than the default <u>Bluetooth</u> settings.
 Install it with:

 ```
 sudo apt install blueman